CapstoneNutritionTeam/nutritrack-capstone/README.md

    All changes must start with updating or verifying relevant documentation in the `documentation` branch.
 This ensures clarity on what is being changed or added.

 2. **Features**:
    After documentation is reviewed and approved, new feature branches are created from the `features` branch.
 Features are developed and tested here.
+(Add the raw new code here!)

 3. **Bugfixes**:
    Once a feature is ready, it is merged into the `bugfixes` branch for thorough bug fixing and validation.